michaelcale/books/books/go/0250-file-io/050-filepath.md

 Title: Portable file path operations
 Id: rd6000ld
 ---
-Unfortunately different operating systems have different rules about how file paths.
+Unfortunately different operating systems have different rules about the format of file paths.

 For example, on Unix and Mac OS, path separator character is `/` and on Windows it's `\`.